mirror/dd-wrt/src/router/python/Doc/library/multiprocessing.rst

     will not be inherited.
 Starting a process using this method is rather slow compared to using *fork* or *forkserver*.

     Available on Unix and Windows.
-The default on Windows.
+The default on Windows and macOS.

   *fork*
     The parent process uses :func:`os.fork` to fork the Python